nukepowermaiden2025/week-4-game/README.md

 ### Prerequisites
 None.
-This application will run the browser
+This application will run in the browser.

 ## Built With